-In addition to these initial costs, there are additional expenses that need to be factored in to the selling price:
+In addition to these initial costs, there are additional expenses that need to be factored into the selling price:

 Launching the relationship: Getting the distributor to list a wine is only the beginning.
-Then the real work begins: introducing it to the sales team.
+Then the real work begins – introducing it to the sales team.
 Building a good relationship with the sales team is essential, and this is the first and best opportunity to make an impression.
-If they don’t know a wine, or it doesn’t have a high score in the major scoring publications, it makes their jobs harder.
+If they don’t know the wine, or it doesn’t have a high score in the major scoring publications, it makes their jobs harder.
 So, the expense of getting everybody on board needs to be factored into the wine’s price.

 Don’t forget samples: Once upon a time, most distributors picked up the expense of paying for samples.
 Not anymore.
 Good distributors have really clamped down on this expense, as this cost can get out of control if not managed correctly.
 Distributors are now requiring that wineries pay for most of the samples.
 The launch period mentioned above will be the time when the samples expense will be greatest.
 In addition, when a winery schedules in-market time, the distributor will generally charge 100% for samples used during the visit.

-Today, some distributors prefer to negotiate a small percentage of each invoice be deducted to account for samples.
+Today, some distributors prefer to negotiate that a small percentage of each invoice be deducted to account for samples.
 It is generally true that a winery can negotiate a lower percentage over the duration of the partnership.
 Some distributors will ask a winery to ship “no-charge” cases along with the paid cases to be used for samples and promotions.

 Product discounts: Most distributors are willing to lower their overall margins to discount a wine to achieve a “hot” price point.
 They will, however, want the producer to pay for most of that discount.
 Many distributors have minimum thresholds that they will not go beneath, so this needs to be factored into the overall costs.

-Wine returns: This is a hidden cost than many wineries don’t consider.
+Wine returns: This is a hidden cost that many wineries don’t consider.
 In their mind, once the wine leaves their facility, it’s as good as sold.
 Not so.
 Sometimes the wines come back damaged or out of condition.
 If anyone drops a wine while presenting or packing it in a warehouse, there is a good chance that the distributor will ask the producer to pay for it.
 If a trade account returns it to the distributor because he believes that the wine is flawed, they will ask the winery to pay for it.
 Thankfully, this has become less and less common, and we see less of this happening lately.